node-red/designs/designs/standalone-nodered/README.md

   - settings.js file

+    Instead of default `~./node-red/` directory, the standalone Node-RED uses `~./node-red-standalone/` directory to avoid changing the current environment under `~/.node-red/` directory.
     The standalone Node-RED has the default `settings.js` file.
-When there is no `settings.js` file under `~/.node-red/` directory, the standalone Node-RED saves the default `settings.js` file to load the custom settings in the following table.
+When there is no `settings.js` file under `~/.node-red-standalone/` directory, the standalone Node-RED saves the default `settings.js` file to load the custom settings in the following table.

     | key                          | value |
     | ---------------------------- | ----- |
     | editorTheme.projects.enabled | true  |

-    If `~./node-red/` directory already has `settings.js` file which was created by common Node-RED, the standalone Node-RED uses it without overwriting the file to avoid changing the current environment.
+    The git command is a prerequisite if users want to use the project feature.
+    Node-RED automatically detects git command and enables the feature if it is installed.

 ### Logging
   Users can see log data in real-time on the event log window.
 On the other hand, users can also see historical log data from log files.